It's Time to Accept That We Have Just One True Need

 That's simply impossible.
 Unsustainable.
 No matter what story we tell ourselves about untapped sources of oil or higher-yield crops or improved energy efficiency, the Earth is finite.
 That means its resources – even if some currently remain undiscovered – are finite.

 While surrounded by our machines, living in man-made environments, it's hard to believe in our dependence on nature.
 When we go to the grocery store, and see produce from all over the world, and aisles full of highly processed and packaged foods, we seem to forget where it all comes from.
-When we enter Target or Walmart, or shop online, we look only at the millions of products available, and never think about the natural resources that go into making them, or even more natural resources expended in shipping them to our doors.
+When we enter a big box store, or shop online, we look only at the millions of products available, and never think about the natural resources that go into making them, or even more natural resources expended in shipping them to our doors.